-We take our performance analysis in practical scenarios one step further and study the performances of SDMA and RSMA with the proposed power allocation algorithm in more realistic channel models.
+We take our performance analysis in practical scenarios one step further and study the performance of SDMA and RSMA with the proposed power allocation algorithm in more realistic channel models.
 We use the Quadriga Channel Generator \cite{jaeckel_2019} to generate channels according to the 3GPP Urban Macro-Cell channel model \cite{3gpp}.
 The channels of each user have a delay spread of $300$ns and $23$ clusters, with each cluster consisting of $20$ rays.

 We use Cyclic-Prefix (CP)-OFDM waveform for transmission.
 The OFDM subcarrier spacing is set as $30$kHz.
 Data is carried over $256$ subcarriers.
 The CP length is $10\mu$s.
-We assume the system is operating at $3.5$GHz and the feedback delay for the CSI report from the users is $10$ms. We calculate and apply precoders separately for each subcarrier.
+We assume the system is operating at $3.5$GHz and the CSI acquisition delay is $10$ms. We calculate and apply precoders separately for each subcarrier.
 The power allocation coefficient $t_{opt}$ is constant on each subcarrier as the parameters $n_{t}$, $K$, $P$ and $\epsilon$ do not vary with subcarrier index.

-Figures~\ref{fig:cap_doppler_quadriga}~and~\ref{fig:tp_doppler_quadriga} show the sum-rate and throughput performances of RSMA and SDMA with respect to user speed.
-We analyze the scenarios with $n_{t}=32$, $K=8$ and average received SNR levels of $25$dB and $35$dB in the simulations.
+Fig.~\ref{fig:cap_doppler_quadriga}~and~\ref{fig:tp_doppler_quadriga} show the sum-rate and throughput performance of RSMA and SDMA with respect to user speed.
+We analyse the scenarios with $n_{t}=32$, $K=8$ and average received SNR levels of $25$dB and $35$dB in the simulations.

-First, we compare the performances of the two power allocation algorithms from Figure~\ref{fig:cap_doppler_quadriga}.
-The power allocation coefficients obtained from the closed-form solution \eqref{eq:poweralloc} can achieve a performance close to the coefficients obtained by the exhaustive search, for all user speeds and both SNR values, strengthening our conclusion from the previous results that the proposed power allocation algorithm can achieve near-optimal performance.
+First, we compare the performance of the two power allocation algorithms from Fig.~\ref{fig:cap_doppler_quadriga}.
+The power allocation coefficients obtained from the closed-form solution \eqref{eq:poweralloc} can achieve a performance close to the coefficients obtained by the exhaustive search for all user speed and SNR values, strengthening our conclusion from the previous results that the proposed power allocation algorithm can achieve near-optimal performance.